c-stech-carter/Haunted-House-Game-V2/README.md

-# Haunted House Project — Version 2.0.0 (Archival Branch)
+# Haunted House Project — Version 2.0.0 (Archival Repository)

-Welcome to the historical v2.0.0 release of the Haunted House Project.
-This repository branch is preserved in its original state to showcase the evolutionary development, structural milestones, and logic design of the engine prior to the standalone optimizations introduced in later major versions.
+Welcome to the historical v2.0.0 repository of the Haunted House Project.
+This standalone repository is preserved in its original state to showcase the evolutionary development, structural milestones, and logic design of the engine prior to the standalone optimizations introduced in later major versions.

 A **gothic-industrial text adventure game** built using **JavaFX**, where players navigate a surreal nightmare realm, solve environmental lock puzzles, and manage an item inventory to secure an escape.